What the Report Measures

 What does "competitiveness" mean in this report?

 Competitiveness is the relative cost and structural advantage of producing a given commodity in one country versus the others in the benchmarking set.
 Lower production cost and stronger structural conditions mean higher competitiveness.
-The measure is comparative rather than absolute: a country is always positioned against the full set of peers, not against a fixed external standard.
+The measure is comparative rather than absolute: a country is always positioned against the full set of peers, not against a fixed external standard, so a score describes standing within the 33-country set rather than an absolute investment threshold.
+This relative logic is what the pillars translate into a 0–100 score: each pillar isolates one driver of competitiveness, such as labor or energy cost, and the pillars combine into the country's overall position, so the same comparative logic runs from the pillar level up to the overall score.

 The report covers seven commodity families, each treated as a distinct industry: Olefins & Derivatives, Aromatics & Derivatives, Alcohols & Organic Acids, Polymers, Fertilizers, Inorganic Chemicals, and Metals.
 Together these non-agricultural, commodity-based sectors form the upstream and midstream nodes of almost all global value chains.
 Because the selected commodities are highly commoditized, their local pricing and margin dynamics serve as sensitive barometers of a country's structural manufacturing costs.
 Sector-level competitiveness is evaluated based on the dominant production technology route used in the focus country (for example, naphtha-based versus ethane-based cracking).